ondryaso/pi-rc522/README.md

 [MIFARE datasheet](http://www.nxp.com/documents/data_sheet/MF1S503x.pdf) can be useful.

+## Sectors?
+Blocks?
+Classic 1K MIFARE tag has **16 sectors**, each contains **4 blocks**.
+Each block has 16 bytes.
+All this stuff is indexed - you must count from zero.
+The library uses "**block addresses**", which are positions of blocks - so block address 5 is second block of second sector, thus it's block 1 of sector 1 (indexes).
+Block addresses 0, 1, 2, 3 are all from first sector - sector 0.
+Block addresses 4, 5, 6, 7 are from second sector - sector 1 and so on.
+You should **not write** to first block - S0B0, because it contains manufacturer data.
+Each sector has it's **sector trailer**, which is the last block of this sector - block 3.
+This block contains keys and access bits for corresponding sector.
+For more info, look at page 10 of the datasheet.
+You can use [this](http://www.proxmark.org/forum/viewtopic.php?id=1408) useful utility to calculate access bits.

 ## Connecting
 Connecting RC522 module to SPI is pretty easy.
 You can use [this neat website](http://pi.gadgetoid.com/pinout) for reference.